AwesomeController/serious-business/kickstarter/body_copy.md

 and the more interest we see,
 the more of those cool things we can build.

+## How many Awesome Controllers do I need?

+One Awesome Controller can connect to two Wii/PS3 controllers simultaneously.
+That means you probably only need one, unless you want to play 4-player N64.

+## What are dongles?

+Dongles are the system-specific removable plugs that connect your Awesome Controller directly to the console.
+Each console has a slightly different controller port, so these dongles allow you to buy just one Awesome Controller, and switch dongles to play a different system.
+If you have multiple console systems you'd like to play, you'll want to pick up a dongle for each.

+## Awesome Controller's future

+Awesome Controller is a completely open platform, with the source code and schematics on [github](http://github.com/awesomecontroller).
+Members of our community are absolutely encouraged to add console support, add features, and generally do all of the awesome stuff that happens when folks collaborate.
+We've added the [Hacker's Tier]() specifically to encourage tinkering from anyone who is familiar with the popular [Arduino]() open hardware platform.

 ## How can you help?

 Spread the word!
 Know any retro gamers?
 We'd really appreciate if you sent them our way.

 TWITTER FACEBOOK G+

 If you're a developer,